-- (a) Do not have a detrimental impact on surrounding residential amenity; - (b) Do not lead to the loss of open space or green infrastructure; - (c) Are located close to existing highways and do not have an unacceptable impact on traffic.
+- I. Do not have a detrimental impact on surrounding residential amenity - II.
+Do not lead to the loss of open space or green infrastructure - III.
+Are located close to existing highways and do not have an unacceptable impact on traffic.